What’s In This Guide To The Beagle

-Life with a beagle is unlikely to be a very quiet one.
+Life with this breed is unlikely to be a very quiet one.

 Like most pack hounds, beagles like to ‘sing’.

-Noise is par for the course with a beagle, but there are steps you can take to reduce it.
+Noise is par for the course with this pup, but there are steps you can take to reduce it.

 They are very friendly dogs who as we have seen love company, but they do have the classic hound howl down to a fine art.